bstarynk/bismon/bootsyntax.md

 numbers (e.g. `store1.bismon` first).

 Each load file defines a collection of objects.
-Each object definition starts with a line beginning with `!*` then immediately the object-id.
+Each object definition starts with a line beginning with `!(` then immediately the object-id.
 After that start-marker we can have other lines.
+They are ended by the end-marker, i.e. '!)' followed by the same object-id or the nil id.